Animals

 Horses

 Cade and I care for five horses.
 Two are in my direct care – my heart horse, Tyr, and the divine Miss Macey.
-Tyr is a mustang gelding from Eagle HMA.
-He was born in 2020; I adopted him in the spring of 2024.
+Tyr is a mustang gelding from Eagle HMA; he was born in captivity in September 2020.
+I adopted him in the spring of 2024.
 He's sweet, sensitive, athletic, and lean.
 Macey is older; she's a registered quarterhorse who used to do lesson work, shows, and trails.
 She had been donated by her previous human to a therapeutic riding center, but she didn't adapt well to that environment.
 So she's now with us, and thriving.

-Cade is responsible for the other three: Oliver, a mustang gelding from Divide Basin; Kodiak, a pinto pony rescued from kill pens; and Valkyrie, a mustang mare from Antelope Valley.
+Cade is responsible for the other three: Oliver, a mustang gelding from Divide Basin; Kodiak, a pinto pony rescued from both Amish abuse and multiple kill pens; and Valkyrie, a mustang mare from Antelope Valley.

 Quail